pallosp/conic_research_sympy/docs/api.md

 class ConicNormFactor(Function)
 ```

+Computes a normalization factor (±1) for a conic matrix `C`.

-When the conic matrix `C` is multiplied by this value (`±1`), it will
+When `C` is multiplied by this factor, the resulting conic has the
-have the following properties:
+following properties:

-- For non-degenerate conics, the conic equation will evaluate to a positive
+- *Non-degenerate conics:* the conic equation evaluates to a positive
-  number at the focus point(s), i.e. `(fx fy 1)ᵀ C (fx fy 1) > 0`.
+  value at the focus point(s), i.e. `[fx fy 1]ᵀ C [fx fy 1] > 0`.
-- For point conics, the conic equation will evaluate to ≤0 at all finite
+- *Point conics:* The conic equation evaluates to ≤0 for all finite
-  `(x, y, 1)` points.
-- For line pair conics, there is no preferred representation: this value will
+  points `[x, y, 1]ᵀ`.
+- *Line-pair conics:* no preferred normalization exists; the factor is
-  always be 1.
+  always 1.
-- May return an unevaluated `sympy.Function` for symbolic conics whose type
+- *Symbolic conics:* may return an unevaluated `sympy.Function` if the
-  or determinant sign cannot be determined.
+  conic type or determinant sign cannot be determined.

 <a id="conic_classification.ConicNormFactor.eval"></a>